filipakkad/react-shiny-template/README.md

 5. The `React` app is ultimately built as a static page therefore it can be placed as a static resource in our `Shiny` project (e.g. in `www` folder).
 It implies that **nothing changes in terms of the deployment e.g. to RStudio Connect**).

 ### For whom?
-  - You are a `Shiny` developer passionate about `React` or
+  - You are a `Shiny` developer passionate about `React` / willing to apply the latest standards of developing frontend or
-  - You would like to collaborate with a `React` developer on your `Shiny` dashboard
+  - You would like to collaborate with a `React` developer on your `Shiny` dashboard to make it even more awesome

   And